Carmichael number

 They constitute the comparatively rare instances where the strict converse of Fermat's Little Theorem does not hold.
 This fact precludes the use of that theorem as an absolute test of primality.

 The Carmichael numbers form the subset K1 of the Knödel numbers.

+The Carmichael numbers were named after the American mathematician Robert Carmichael by Nicolaas Beeger, in 1950. Øystein Ore had referred to them in 1948 as numbers with the "Fermat property", or "F numbers" for short.

 Overview

 Fermat's little theorem states that if $p$ is a prime number, then for any integer $b$, the number $b^p-b$ is an integer multiple of $p$.
 Carmichael numbers are composite numbers which have the same property.
 Carmichael numbers are also called Fermat pseudoprimes or absolute Fermat pseudoprimes.
 A Carmichael number will pass a Fermat primality test to every base $b$ relatively prime to the number, even though it is not actually prime.

 This makes tests based on Fermat's Little Theorem less effective than strong probable prime tests such as the Baillie–PSW primality test and the Miller–Rabin primality test.